SUMMARY

-WRIVA aims to develop software algorithm-based systems that can create photorealistic, navigable site models using a highly limited corpus of imagery to include ground level imagery, surveillance height imagery (traffic camera), UAV altitude imagery, and Satellite imagery.
-Additionally, where imagery lacks metadata indicating geolocation or time of collection, WRIVA seeks to estimate these parameters using image features to incorporate them in site-modelling and other downstream algorithms.
-Many IC and DOD agencies require this capability to enhance safety while conducting activities where a rich corpus of imagery is unavailable to prepare operations, such as humanitarian and disaster relief (HADR).
-Expanding site modelling capabilities would allow these activities to be conducted with reduced risk to personnel.
+WRIVA’s goal is to develop software systems that can create photorealistic, navigable 3D site models using a highly limited corpus of imagery, to include ground level imagery, surveillance height imagery (traffic camera), unmanned aerial vehicle altitude imagery, and satellite imagery.
+Additionally, where imagery lacks metadata indicating geolocation, information about camera parameters, or is corrupted by artifacts, WRIVA seeks to detect and correct these factors to incorporate the imagery in site-modelling and other downstream image processing and analysis algorithms.

 HYBRID PROPOSERS' DAY INFORMATION: